vlnn/kinesis-advantage-2/README.md

 This setup here is

-* MacOS specific (e.g. COPY/INSERT, language switching etc)
 * qwerty-based
-* simple
+* simple (as in two main layers only)
+* MacOS specific (e.g. COPY/INSERT, language switching, virtual desktops switching etc)
 * customized instead of being universal
 * symmetrical where possible
+* heavy relies on home row keys modifiers
-* autodocumented (in sense it should be easy enough to get what's inside the layout using sources)
+* ~~autodocumented (in sense it should be easy enough to get what's inside the layout using sources)~~ we're not there yet
 * intended to transform the potential powers of the kinesis advantage 2 keyboard into the kinetic ones

 ![Somewhat outdated layout](https://github.com/vlnn/kinesis-advantage-2/blob/master/kinesis-advantage-tamed.png)